Martha Goodwin Tunstall: Personal life

 Martha Adair Goodwin Tunstall (sometimes known as M.G.
 Tunstall, and later as Mrs. W.V.
-Tunstall) was born on December 29, 1838 in Uniontown, Alabama, the first child of Hugh Walter Goodwin and Rebecca Long (Adair) Goodwin.
+Tunstall) was born on December 29, 1838, in Uniontown, Alabama, the first child of Hugh Walter Goodwin and Rebecca Long (Adair) Goodwin.
 Her parents were slave-owning planters in Perry County who owned a 1,000-acre plantation and held twenty six Black Americans enslaved.
 Shortly after Tunstall's father died, in 1856, her mother Rebecca Goodwin moved with her nine children to Houston County, Texas.

+Martha Goodwin attended Union College, in Alabama.
+She taught school in Crockett, Texas in summer 1856, and taught on a plantation in Alabama in 1857.
+On the plantation she witnessed physical abuse of enslaved Black people that led to her support for abolition, writing, "What a horrible curse on mankind is slavery—would that it were done away with, then could we truly say America is free—how it does degrade this African & White man.
+It is the worst of evils.”

-Martha Goodwin attended Union College, in Alabama, and taught school in 1856-57 in Texas.
-She married William Vaughan Tunstall, a teacher, lawyer and minister from Alabama, in 1858, and together they had nine children.
-Her husband died in 1898, after which she lived in Bluejacket, Oklahoma until she died of tuberculosis in 1911.
+On her twentieth birthday, Dec.
+29, 1858, she married William Vaughan Tunstall, a teacher, lawyer and minister from Alabama, and together they had nine children.
+W. V. Tunstall died in 1898, after which she lived in Bluejacket, Oklahoma, until she died of tuberculosis in 1911.

 Political persecution

 During the Civil War, the couple departed from the Confederacy due to their pro-Union views, traveling to Ohio and later living in Minnesota.
 They returned to Texas in 1866.

 Both Tunstall and her husband were politically vocal and their views attracted the ire of anti-Black and pro-Confederacy neighbors.
 They had strongly opposed the institution of slavery and supported the Radical Republicans.
 Former Confederate soldiers targeted Tunstall's family with threats and violence because of their political support for abolition and for Black Americans' rights.
 In Anderson County, where they were living in 1866-68, locals who had served in the Confederate Army harassed and threatened the family because of their politics and perceived pro-Union sympathies.